UniversalDependencies/docs/_uk/dep/vocative.md

 layout: relation
 title: 'vocative'
 shortdef: 'vocative'
+udver: '2'
 ---
 The `vocative` relation is used to mark dialogue participant addressed in text.
-The relation links the addressee's name to its host sentence.
+The relation links the addressee’s name to its host sentence.
 In Ukrainian, the addressee's name must also appear in the vocative [uk-feat/Case]() form.

 ~~~ sdparse